Prefer to listen? Click below.

 - Edit Your Life.
 The mistake that many people make in striving for a more glamourous life is packing it with excess.
 Unfortunately, this leads very little space for magic and enchantment.
 Instead, it creates the antithesis of glamour: more overwhelm, responsibility and stress.
 Glamour is magnified within simplicity.

 - Dress the Part.
 Yes, glamour is so much deeper than style.
 However, wearing sweat pants every day will never lead to a feeling of glamour.
 How you feel about yourself inside is expressed into everything you do, including how you dress.
 Wear beautiful lingerie, your grandmother’s pearls or anything that transcends the ordinary.
 And, a great pair of sunglasses is always glamorous.
-Here is my favorite pair these days by Tom Ford (these are not for the lady who loses her glasses easily; if that’s you, check out these.)

 - Cultivate Your Calm.
 There is nothing glamorous about being a stressed out, hurried, overwhelmed and dramatic lady.
 Learn to breathe and be in control of your mind, not letting it control you.
 Get the support and tools to create this inner peace.
 Without it, a glamourous life will be but a dream.
 If you’d like some elegant mantras, read these.